ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Floating Point, IEEE compatible

-Description: The bitdepth has to be read and set from KaxAudioBitDepth element (32 bit in most cases).
-The float are stored in little endian order (most common float format).
+Description: The audio bit depth MUST be read and set from the `BitDepth Element` (32 bit in most cases).
+The floats are stored in little endian order (most common float format).
 Corresponding ACM wFormatTag : 0x0003

 Initialisation: none